 What is a false memory as it relates to a sex crime charge?
 How can this possibly be used in my defense?

-A lot of times, they bridge gaps in their memory with facts that simply are not true and the defense can exploit that in a witness by showing inconsistency with their memory.
-They have to have an independent memory of the facts and circumstances relating to what happened and if they don't, they need to be honest about that.
+Often, they bridge gaps in their memory with facts that simply are not true, and the defense can exploit that in a witness by showing inconsistency with their memory.
+They have to have an independent recollection of the facts and circumstances relating to what happened, and if they don't, they need to be honest about that.

 False Allegations of Sexually Abusing Own Children

-I'm going through a divorce and my soon-to-be-ex is falsely accusing me of sexually abusing our children.
-Will the prosecutor consider any of this or charging me in my case?
+I'm going through a divorce, and my soon-to-be-ex is falsely accusing me of sexually abusing our children.
+Will the prosecutor consider any of this or charge me in my case?

-The prosecutor should consider that there is a divorce going on and that there may be false allegations.
+The prosecutor should consider a divorce going on and that there may be false allegations.
 Unfortunately, a lot of times, once they decide that a person must be guilty, they center their case around proving guilt versus trying to figure out what the truth is.

 That is where the defense comes in and why you need an attorney to get on the case early.
-That gives us the opportunity to do an investigation parallel to the police's investigation.
+That allows us to do an investigation parallel to the police's investigation.

-Many times, I can submit that to the police or the prosecutors and show them what is really going on.
-Obviously, the wife or significant other in a case is not going to admit to police that they were trying to twist things to gain an advantage in a divorce situation, but they might admit it to me.
+I can often submit that to the police or the prosecutors and show them what is happening.
+In a case, the wife or significant other is not going to admit to police that they were trying to twist things to gain an advantage in a divorce situation, but they might disclose it to me.

-Your criminal defense attorney is there to put evidence together in a logical manner that makes sense.
+Your criminal defense attorney is there to put the evidence together logically that makes sense.
 You are just rambling off a bunch of facts.
 Police and prosecutors may feel like you are just trying to defend yourself and refuse to take you and your evidence seriously.

-Whereas a criminal defense attorney is going to put it together into a nice, neat argument for the prosecutor to understand.
-When there is a defense attorney to challenge a prosecutor's case, they are more likely to thoroughly investigate it.
+A criminal defense attorney will put it together into an excellent, neat argument for the prosecutor to understand.
+When a defense attorney challenges a prosecutor's case, they are more likely to investigate it thoroughly.

-They do not want to be in a position where they wasted resources and charged someone with a very serious crime, only to lose the case.
+They do not want to be in a position where they wasted resources and charged someone with a grave crime, only to lose the case.